stephensxu/stephensxu.github.io/_posts/2014-09-29-craziest-bug.markdown

 - Thinking it might be my webserver, I switched my web server from WEBrick to Thin: **No**

-- Thinking it might be my Wi-fi network, I tried to upload with cellular LTE network: **No**
+- Thinking it might be my Wi-Fi network, I tried to upload with cellular LTE network: **No**

 - Thinking it might be Safari, I tried iOS chrome browser upload: small photo **Yes**, Large photo **No**